The reality options reduce to three:

 3. Virtualism.
 That the physical world is a construct created by something outside itself.

-In physical realism, a self-existent physical world observes itself just as it is.
-In such a world, random events like radioactivity that by definition aren’t predicted by prior physical events shouldn’t happen.
+In physical realism, a self-existent physical world observes itself as it is – but how then does matter observe?
+And in a purely physical world, random events like radioactivity that by definition aren’t predicted by prior physical events shouldn’t happen.

-In dualism, a real physical world exists but another reality beyond it also observes, giving a heaven, hell or spirit world.
-This results in a God of the gaps, as the other reality only explains what is left after science advances, which every day gets smaller.
+In dualism, a real physical world is observed from a spiritual realm that also influences it but this God of the gaps only explains what is left after science advances, which every day gets smaller.

-In virtualism, another reality generates the physical world we see like images on a screen, so the latter doesn’t really exist at all but only appears to.
-Opinion is now divided on what this “other” is:
+In virtualism, another reality generates the physical world we see like images on a screen that only exist in appearance.
+Opinion is divided on whether this “other” is:

 1. Physical.
-In The Matrix movie, a virtual reality looked real to its inhabitants because they only knew it as information, just as we know ours.
-When the hero disconnects from the matrix he falls back into another world, to see post-nuclear machines feeding people virtual input while farming them in vats for energy.
-The physical world he previously knew was a construct created by programs in another physical world.
+In The Matrix movie, a virtual New York seemed real to its inhabitants who only knew it by information, just as we know ours.
+When the hero disconnects from the matrix he falls back into another world where post-nuclear machines feed people virtual input while farming them for energy in vats.
+The physical world he previously “lived in” was a construct created by programs in another physical world.
 In theory, this is possible as by the Church-Turing thesis a finite program can simulate any specifiable output (Tegmark, 2007) but in practice, trying to simulate even a few hundred atoms with a conventional computer:

 “… would need more memory space that there are atoms in the universe as a whole, and would take more time to complete the task than the current age of the universe.”
 (Lloyd, 2006) p53.